Intelligent Detection for Impossible Events

 Gaps in Device Intelligence

-Lack of deep device fingerprinting and cross-channel visibility makes it harder to distinguish legitimate customers from bots or synthetic profiles[cite: 74, 75].
+Lack of deep device fingerprinting and cross-channel visibility makes it harder to distinguish legitimate customers from bots or synthetic profiles.

 5